 If you move on to Universal Credit, please make sure that you make it clear on your Universal Credit application form that you live in supported housing.
 This will mean that your housing costs will still be met by the local authority through Housing Benefit and not through Universal Credit.

 Your rent should be paid every Monday.
 You can choose to pay every four weeks but you must pay four weeks in advance.

 Remember that it is up to you to pay your rent on time.

 Checking your rent balance and recent transactions

-We will send you a rent statement by post four times a year.
+We will send you a rent statement by post at least once a year.
 This will tell you what rent you should have paid and if you have paid it.

 You can also check your rent balance by: